flowr-analysis/flowr/wiki/Thesis.md

 ## How to Reproduce the Statistics From the Master’s Thesis

 Each step assumes, that you start in the root directory of this repository.
 You need a working installation of *R* and *npm*.

+> 💡 Information\
+> Since [v1.0.0](https://github.com/Code-Inspect/flowr/releases/tag/v1.0.0) we heavily extended on the statistics recorded and changed the way that *flowR* should be used.
+Hence, to reproduce the results, please make sure to work on [v1.0.0](https://github.com/Code-Inspect/flowr/releases/tag/v1.0.0).

 This mainly describes how to extract the statistics from the CRAN package sources, however, starting from step&nbsp;3, the steps are basically the same and only differ in the paths that have to be supplied (the social science sources are attached alongside the [master's thesis release](https://github.com/Code-Inspect/flowr/releases/tag/v1.0.0)).